Set up Microsoft Defender for Endpoint deployment

 If a proxy or firewall is blocking anonymous traffic, as Microsoft Defender for Endpoint sensor is connecting from system context, make sure anonymous traffic is permitted in the listed URLs.

 The following downloadable spreadsheet lists the services and their associated URLs that your network must be able to connect to.
-Ensure that there are no firewall or network filtering rules that would deny access to these URLs, or you may need to create an allow rule specifically for them.
+Ensure there are no firewall or network filtering rules that would deny access to these URLs, or you may need to create an allow rule specifically for them.

 |Spreadsheet of domains list||Description|